bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 And I spent, I think, the next four months battling with the testnet, getting results, like getting interference by other researchers that were also doing peer-to-peer stuff, which was like, at the time I didn't know what was going on.
 Later on it was like super fun, and we actually had like nice conversations about it.
 That's where I met the KIT people from Germany.
-That merge came from there, kind of.
+That Murch came from there, kind of.

 Speaker 2: 00:03:55